roti-d/100-days-of-code/log.md

     - Cross-stack reference: stacks are referencing the same resources using !input and export instead of !ref. can have different lifecycle.
   - stackset:
     - use to create stacks in different account and region.
+    - control by one single account (admin account) and stacks are created in target account.
+    - stacksets are just containers for stack instnaces, and stack instances are just containers of reference to one stack in one region.
+    - permission

 **Thoughts:**
 - Today was alright, didn't do as much but not too bad.
 AWS: 1 hour 20 mins, Python: 52 mins.

+## Day 24: July 28, 2022 (Thurs)

+**Today's Progress**:
+- Still working on day 32 of 100 days of code which sends email.
+Found a tutorial for using Gmail API; and successfully sent the first email.
+Been stuck with permission error for a while.
+- Watched one video on Deletion policy.
+- Watched two rapid learner video on getting started.

+**What I learned**:
+- AWS:
+  - Deletion policy:
+    - when a stack is deleted, all physical resources are deleted, which might lead to data loss.
+    - Deletion policy allows users to specfy what to do with each resources.
+Options:
+      - delete (default)
+      - retain
+      - snapshot (only available for EBS, RDS, Redshift, ElasticCache; not EC2, not S3)
+- Rapid learner:
+  - Top 10 things about learning:
+    - Recall not review.
+    - Space out time, don't cram information
+    - Don't memorize something that needs to be understood.
+    - Practice closer to what actually needs to be done.
+    - Paraphrase and summarize => don't highlight
+    - Transform to remember: process the infomation and put my own spin in it (e.g converting into mindmap)
+    - Be comfortable with frustration
+    - Maintenance Review goes a long way
+    - Sleep
+    - Be curious
+  - Have a project plan
+    - Define goal
+    - Identify material
+    - Estimate time required
+    - Set deadlines and milestones
+    - Put together week to week plan
+    - Update the plan every week
+- Python
+  - very high level how to auth to googleAPI
+  - Oauth2 token and serivce account
+    - Oauth2 token: allow users to login using loginID and passwords
+    - Servcei account: for bots to perform actions using Oauth2.

+**Thoughts:**
+- Didn't do much today as my mind kept thinking about Coinbase vs. X offers and been talking to various folks to get advice.
+Was a bit anxious.
+- Got the googleAPI working but don't think I fully understand it, so going to spend a little more time on it.
+- Started to also watch the Rapid learners video, which I think was pretty good.